pysat/pysat/docs/tutorial.rst

 Custom Functions
 ----------------

 Science analysis is built upon custom data processing.
 To simplify this task and enable instrument independent analysis, custom functions may be attached to the Instrument object.
 Each function is run automatically when new data is loaded before it is made available in .data.

 **Modify Functions**

-	The instrument object is passed to function without copying, modify in place.
+	The instrument object is modified within the function, nothing is returned.

 .. code:: python

-   def custom_func_modify(inst, optional_param=False):
+   def modify_double(inst, data_name='mlt'):
-       inst['double_mlt'] = 2.0 * inst['mlt']
+       inst['double_{:s}'.format(data_name)] = 2.0 * inst[data_name]
+       return

 **Add Functions**